absoluteyl/tlwh-client/README.md

 ### The use of IPFS

-To maintain the consistency of decentralize concept, this project uses IPFS for data storage as much as possible, including:
+To maintain the consistency of decentralize concept, this project uses IPFS to store NFT Metadata.
+And keep data storage as simple as possible.

-* NFT Metadata
-* Watch History of User

 ### Contract